Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

 ### <a name="input_infrastructure_encryption_enabled"></a> [infrastructure\_encryption\_enabled](#input\_infrastructure\_encryption\_enabled)

-Description: Defaults to true.
+Description: Defaults to `true`.
 Used to specify whether enable Infrastructure Encryption (Double Encryption).
 Changing this forces a new resource to be created.
-Requires customer\_managed\_key.
+Requires `customer_managed_key`.

 Type: `bool`